OlofHarrysson/anyfig/README.md

 #### Under the hood - how Anyfig works
 The **@anyfig.config_class** decorator registers the class with Anyfig and adds some attributes and methods to the class.

-The **anyfig.setup_config()** function checks if the class specified in its default_config argument is among the registered config-classes.
+The **anyfig.init_config()** function checks if the class specified in its default_config argument is among the registered config-classes.
 If it is, a object is instantiated from the class definition and returned.

 ### Command line input